matai-2023/multiclicky/README.md

-# Clicky
+# MultiClicky
-Blicky got da stiffy

 ### I click.
 You click.
-Let's click.
-A final group project between Caleb, Humaid, Tyrone and Yuekai.
+We all click.Muliplayer version of clicky